opensourcegamedevelopment/ProjectMMW-UE/README.md

 (Only use for if developer need new assets that was uploaded but haven’t been organised into the public folder) https://www.dropbox.com/sh/ml5p23mhjunezyr/AACZw9vSwAmhtYAYXuk-CBLua?dl=0

-'I will be writing a tool for checking and grabbing latest Asset files, for now, we will download off cloud storage manually.'

 Contribution instruction:

 FOR PROGRAMMERS: